guilgautier/DPPy/docs/discrete_dpps/discrete_dpps.definition.rst

 .. note::

-	This is only a sufficient condition, there indeed exist DPPs with non symmetric kernels such as the carries process.
+	This is only a sufficient condition, there indeed exist DPPs with non symmetric kernels such as the :ref:`carries_process`.

 	In the following, DPPs defined by an *orthogonal projection* inclusion kernel :math:`\mathbf{K}` are called *projection* DPPs.
 	They are indeed valid kernels since they meet the above sufficient conditions: they are hermitian with eigenvalues :math:`0` or :math:`1`.
-	This is only a sufficient condition, there indeed exist DPPs with non symmetric kernels such as the :ref:`carries_process`.

 In the following, DPPs defined by an *orthogonal projection* inclusion kernel :math:`\mathbf{K}` are called *projection* DPPs.
-They are indeed valid kernels since they meet the above sufficient conditions: `they are hermitian with eigenvalues :math:`0` or :math:`1`.
+They are indeed valid kernels since they meet the above sufficient conditions: they are hermitian with eigenvalues :math:`0` or :math:`1`.

 .. seealso::